+02-01:05:30

-02-01:05:30 Eardley-Pryor: And you walked into Cal, and said, "I understand you have a job I might be interested in."
-02-01:05:35 Merchant: Right.
+Eardley-Pryor: And when you walked into Giannini, you said, "I understand you have a job I

+might be interested in."

+02-01:05:35

+Merchant: Right.
 I did.
-So I was assertive and took the chance that maybe I would be of interest to them, so I did put myself forward.
+So I was assertive and took the chance that maybe I would be of

+interest to them, so I did put myself forward.
 But I knew that I had the kind of resume that would attract them.
 Because I had published my dissertation as six peer-reviewed articles, and they had equations in them, and that really appealed to the UC Budget Committee.
 They liked the idea that I included derivations of equations, that the papers had to do with momentum and energy and so on.
-And so, there were those papers.
 Then my book, The Death of Nature was just completed in page proofs.
-And at the time I was interviewed, the book was in page proofs on the table for all the faculty-and the committee of both faculty and students-to look at when I was being interviewed.
-02-01:06:46 Eardley-Pryor: So you had the book there to show them, "This is going to be published."
-02-01:06:47 Merchant: I had it, yes, "it's going to be published."
-And it was in page proofs, and everybody looked at it.
-And then the following spring, it was actually published.
+And at the time I was interviewed, the book was on the table for all the faculty-and the committee of both faculty and students-to look at while I

+was being interviewed.

+02-01:06:46 Eardley-Pryor: So you had the book there to show them, and it was going to be published?
+02-01:06:47 Merchant: I had it, yes.
+And then the following spring, in 1980, it was actually published.
 02-01:07:00 Eardley-Pryor: Wow.
 You'd mentioned that the hiring committee at Berkeley was a mixture of faculty and students for this new program that was being created.
 Can you tell me a little bit about the hiring?